A Meta-learning Framework for Tuning Parameters of Protection Mechanisms in Trustworthy Federated Learning: Related Work

 \subsection{Privacy Measurements}

 Differential privacy (DP) is a mathematically sound definition of privacy introduced by \citet{dwork2006calibrating}. \citet{abadi2016deep} proposed novel techniques to analyze differential privacy for training deep neural networks.
-Their techniques can be applied to various optimization approaches, including Momentum \cite{rumelhart1986learning} and AdaGrad \cite{duchi2011adaptive}. \citet{BDP-icml20} proposed a new variant of DP called Bayesian differential privacy (BDP).
+Their techniques can be applied to various optimization approaches, including Momentum \cite{rumelhart1986learning} and AdaGrad \cite{duchi2011adaptive}. \citet{BDP-icml20} proposed a variant of DP called Bayesian differential privacy (BDP).
 It considers the distribution of the dataset.
-A privacy accounting approach was further proposed. \citet{rassouli2019optimal} measured privacy using average total variation distance and measured utility using mutual information, minimum mean-square error (MMSE), and probability of error separately.
+A privacy accounting approach was further proposed. \citet{rassouli2019optimal} measured privacy using average total variation distance and utility using mutual information, minimum mean-square error (MMSE), and probability of error separately.
 It is challenging to achieve pure DP in many realistic learning environments. \citet{eilat2021bayesian} measured the loss of privacy using the gap between the prior and posterior beliefs of the designer towards the type of an agent.
-The gap was calculated using Kullback-Leibler divergence. \citet{foulds2016theory} pointed out the limitations of using posterior sampling to obtain privacy in practice.
+The gap was calculated using Kullback-Leibler (KL) divergence. \citet{foulds2016theory} pointed out the limitations of using posterior sampling to obtain privacy in practice.
 The advantage of the Laplace mechanism for Bayesian inference is illustrated from both theoretical and empirical points of view.

-Some works consider privacy measurements similar to our privacy measurements. \citet{du2012privacy} proposed maximum information leakage and average information leakage, designed for scenarios that assess the privacy threat in light of some utility restrictions.
+Some works consider privacy measurements similar to our privacy measurements. \citet{du2012privacy} proposed maximum and average information leakage, designed for scenarios that assess the privacy threat in light of some utility restrictions.
 The privacy leakage is measured using the KL divergence by \citet{gu2021federated}.
 In contrast to the widely-used KL divergence, we employ JS divergence to measure privacy leakage following \cite{zhang2022no,zhang2022trading}.
-The advantage of {\text{JS}} divergence over KL divergence is that it is symmetrical, and its square root satisfies the triangle inequality \cite{endres2003new}.
-The triangle inequality's fulfillment facilitates the quantification of the trade-offs.
+The advantage of Jensen–Shannon (JS) divergence over KL divergence is that it is symmetrical, and its square root satisfies the triangle inequality \blue{\cite{nielsen2019jensen, endres2003new}}.
+The fulfillment of triangle inequality facilitates the quantification of the trade-offs.